BenjaminViranin/Snake-AI-Project/README.md

 ## Build Instructions

-The build isn't included in this repository.
-To build this project use Visual Studio 2017 and hit play.
+The build is in the folder "Build".
+You can also build this project by using Visual Studio 2017 and hit play.
 A "Build" folder will be generated at the root of the repository.